‘DOOL’ Spoilers: John And Marlena Both In Straitjackets, Head Writer On ‘Jarlena’ Bond, Romance, And Hattie

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the long-running series.

 In the latest issue of Soap Opera Digest, Ron Carlivati talked about the storyline with John and Marlena.
 Days Of Our Lives spoilers for next week reveal that John is not going to be fooled by Hattie for long.
-Knowing in his gut that something isn’t right, he will follow the imposter.
+Knowing in his gut that something isn’t right, he will follow the impostor.
 John will confront the fake Marlena in her hotel room.
 Unfortunately, he ends up in a straitjacket at Bayview, just like his precious “Doc.”

-The head writer explained the reason for bringing Hattie Adams and Bonnie Lockhart (Judi Evans) on DOOL was to inject some fun into the soap opera.
+The head writer explained that the reason for bringing Hattie Adams and Bonnie Lockhart (Judi Evans) on DOOL was to inject some fun into the soap opera.
 It was also to create a big plot for John and Marlena.
 However, with the psychiatrist getting kidnapped, they would not have a lot of scenes together.
 The writers had to find a way to get them together in the midst of Hattie’s chaos.

 “The tricky thing is you have Marlena getting kidnapped, so they’re not playing in scenes together.
 So in order to play them together, we decided pretty early on that John wouldn’t be fooled for very long.
 He never really accepted [fake] Marlena’s decision to break up with him.
 He knew something was off from the first minute, so we knew it was only a matter of time until he would expose Hattie.”